Dedicated to my Dad - William H. Burner

 Then came Dad's final letter.
 In the letter he said he could not understand all that he read in God's Word but that it was coming more clear to him and he was praying about it.
 He asked my opinion of whether I felt we were in the end times.
 I received this letter the day before Dad died.

 The next day I was reading in the Book of John during lunch hour at work.
 I had just finished reading Chapter 11 concerning Lazarus' death and Jesus' weeping when I received the phone call telling me of Dad's death.
-It was after the call that I found myself weeping; for I realized I would not be able to renew that Father-to-Son relationship, which seemed so close at hand.
+It was after the call that I found myself weeping; for I realized I would not be able to continue to renew our Father-to-Son relationship.
 But Dad's last letter comforted me for I knew he was surely with the Lord.

 I found out later that after reading his Bible Dad had gone down to the basement for his daily exercises.
 It was during this time that he had heart failure.
 Mother said that when she found Dad he had a smile on his face and she thought he was only pretending to be asleep.
 So she playfully poked him but found to her distress that he was not breathing.

 Prior to Dad's funeral I arose early and felt a desire to read in Dad's Bible where he himself had been reading on the day of his death.
 It was then I noticed a poem tucked inside his Bible: